LeonidasVarveropoulos/robot-frc/README.md

 ### Running

-In order to run a simple example of an autonomous executing in simulation run the following commands in **different terminals**.
+In order to run a simple example of an autonomous executing in simulation run the following commands in different terminals.

 In the repo's base directory, launches the launch file to start all nodes in simualtion